 Notes

-- Just sear the outside of the chicken in the skillet.
+- We are just doing a quick sear on the outside of the chicken.
 You don’t want to cook it all the way through, or it will end up drying out in the oven.

 - If you decide to broil the cheese, keep a close eye on it to prevent burning!